symfony/symfony-docs/bundles/best_practices.rst

 If the bundle defines services, they must be prefixed with the bundle alias instead of using fully qualified class names like you do in your project services.
 For example, AcmeBlogBundle services must be prefixed with ``acme_blog``.
-The reason is that bundles shouldn't rely on features such as service autowiring or autoconfiguration to not impose an overhead when compiling application services.
+The reason is that bundles should not rely on features such as service autowiring or autoconfiguration to not impose an overhead when compiling application services.

 In addition, services not meant to be used by the application directly, should